kubernetes/website/content/en/docs/contribute/style/style-guide.md

 {{< /table >}}

 ### EditorConfig
-EditorConfig is useful for maintaining consistant coding style across all the editors , this helps the developers using different editors (like vim , emacs , atom , vscode etc) would be able to contribute to the project with the same style.usually for doing this an .editorconfig file is used.
+EditorConfig is useful for maintaining a consistent coding style across all the editors , this helps the developers using different editors (like vim , emacs , atom , vscode etc) would be able to contribute to the project with the same style.usually for doing this an .editorconfig file is used.

 to check out the .editorconfig click [here](https://github.com/kubernetes/website/blob/main/.editorconfig)
 ## {{% heading "whatsnext" %}}